About

 Yeah, I am big nerd at heart! (and I love being one)

-Pursuing a post-graduate certification in Eating Disorder Treatment.
+Pursuing a postgraduate certification in Eating Disorder Treatment.

 Outside the Office